 We accept all media, including photography, photo-manipulation, digital painting/airbrushing, traditional art, artisan crafts, and the written word.

-All art must be completed works of art that portray a human condition or emotion.
+All submissions must be completed works of that portray a human condition or emotion.

 We will only accept quality work.

 No: incomplete works, sketches, or works in progress, Literature submissions must be able to stand alone; we don't accept chapters of novels and such.